Buying a Guitar - Part 3 - What Size?

 But which size do you need?
 Basically, it's down to comfort and the available stretch, or reach of the player, and involves evaluating:

-• The size or depth of the body (and in some cases the shape) and
+The length of the guitar The size or depth of the body (and in some cases the shape) and The width and shape of the neck

 While sitting or standing the player should be able to comfortably reach the top nut to be able to form chords at the open end of the neck and preferably reach the tuning pegs.
 The size of the body should not cause the player discomfort in trying to reach round it.
 I have seen children trying to play a full bodied guitar and the only way they can cope with the size is by laying it flat on their lap, this is definitely not recommended as it will cause problems (and pain) at the fretting hand with the wrist being bent abnormally to compensate for the neck laying flat.